jeremehancock/site-redirect-pilab/README.md

 # Site Redirect - Pi Lab
-Bludit Plugin - Set site to redirect to another URL
+Bludit Plugin - Redirct your site to another URL.
+Admin access is still accessible.
+The frontend is also still accessible for administrators or editors

 This plugin was built for [Pi Lab](https://pilab.dev)